Skip to Content

 Most grape picking tools are usually provided on the spot.

-All you need is wearing comfortable clothes.
-Make sure to pack a lot of T-shirts (you will sweat a lot :)), a couple of jumpers for colder days as well as shorts, tracksuit.
+All you need is to wear comfortable clothes.
+Make sure to pack a lot of T-shirts (you will sweat a lot :)), a couple of jumpers for colder days as well as a tracksuit.

 Sometimes you might find yourself walking on a rocky trail, so you might want to get a pair of sturdy seasonal work boots.

-In the first half you will most likely enjoy sunny days and a temperate climate.
+You will most likely enjoy sunny days and a temperate climate when doing vineyard jobs France summer.
 Don’t forget to buy sunscreen!

 Quick summary of what to pack :